AI

 /map-refresh # rebuild after big file moves

 Aider commits after every successful edit by default.
-Each commit message is generated by the weak model and tagged with Aider as the committer.
-Three knobs control the behaviour:
+Each commit message is generated by the weak model and the agent is recorded as the committer.
+The defining workflow benefit: every change becomes a reviewable, revertable git commit:

 # Disable auto-commits for the session